Quickstart¶

 $$ \frac{\partial}{\partial t}u = \nabla^2 u $$

-NOTE: We don't enforce specific boundary conditions here as they are not yet implemented.
-At present, boundary conditions are implicitly defined by padding for convolutive operators in Finite Differences and Fourier as periodic BC.
-While this isn't ideal for properly integrating the heat equation, it works whenever we use some form of absorbing layer at the boundary, which is often the case in acoustics.
+NOTE: We don't enforce specific boundary conditions here, as they are not yet implemented.
+Currently, boundary conditions are implicitly defined by padding for convolutive operators (Finite Differences) and as periodic boundary conditions (Fourier methods).
+While this isn't ideal for properly solving the heat equation, it works well when using some form of absorbing layer at the boundary, which is common in acoustics.

-Obviously, a more suitable handling of generic boundary conditions would be a valuable addition to the package.
-Contributions are welcome 😊
+A more robust handling of generic boundary conditions would be a valuable addition to the package.
+Contributions are welcome!

-Subsequently, we specify the discretization family that will represent the inputs to the operator.
-In this case, we use Finite Differences, as given by the FiniteDifferences
+First, we define the domain where fields are defined.
+Next, we specify the discretization type that will represent the field.
+In this case, we use Finite Differences, as represented by the FiniteDifferences discretization.

 from jaxdf.geometry import Domain